 The Tampa Bay Rays continue their tradition of shaving their heads as part of the National Pediatric Cancer Foundation's "Cut for a Cure."
-Rays coaches, players, and front office staff shave their heads to pay tribute to children fighting cancer.
-To make a donation visit pcfcutforacure.org.
+Led by Rays second baseman Brad Miller in 2017, players, coaches and front office staff shaved their heads to pay tribute to children fighting cancer.

-The Rays proudly partner with Tampa General Hospital and Johns Hopkins All Children's Hospital to bring players, coaches and mascots several times throughout the season to raise the spirits of patients and their families.
+The Rays proudly partner with Tampa General Hospital, Moffitt Cancer Center and Johns Hopkins All Children's Hospital to bring players, coaches and mascots several times throughout the season to raise the spirits of patients and their families.

 Every home run hit by Rays third baseman Evan Longoria benefits Pet Pal Animal Shelter through the Home Runs Save Pets program.
 Longoria, the Rays, and various community organizations, each donate $100 to the shelter for every home run he hits.